twitprakhar/commclassroomOP/README.md

 - More power to kunal. love the work which your are doing for the community.

-- Prakhar Gupta finds the Community Classroom initiative really great!
+- Pradeep Kumar finds the Community Classroom initiative really great!